Nathaniel Joseph Claw

 - Kill It with Ice: He is surrounded by an ice shield once you get rid of the fire shield.
 And then the circle repeats.

-- Puzzle Boss: During the first phase, you need certain weapon power-up to damage him.
+- Puzzle Boss: During the first phase, you need certain weapon power-ups to damage him, depending on the shield he's using.